kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/trillion_dollar.jpg
     alt: "Trillion Dollar Coach"
     title: "Trillion Dollar Coach by Eric Schmidt, Jonathan Rosenberg, Alan Eagle"
-    text: "Coaching is a must-have skill for any manager, and Bill Campbell was probably one of the best business coaches.
+    excerpt: "Coaching is a must-have skill for any manager, and Bill Campbell was probably one of the best business coaches.
 He coached leaders from Google, Apple, Intuit, and many other companies.
 He was a great coach, community builder, and just a great human being; we can all learn from his legacy.
 If you aspire to become a great leader, you should read this book."
     url: "https://amzn.to/3vHjUVi"
     btn_label: "Amazon"
     btn_class: "btn--primary"